altibiz/perch/docs/usage/defaults.md

 `integrate` prefix outputs via the `seal.defaults.systems`, `seal.defaults.nixpkgs.config` and `seal.defaults.nixpkgs.overlays` options respectively.
-If your flake has a `flake.overlays.default` output, it will be used as the default singular value for the `seal.defaulst.nixpkgs.overlays` option.
+If your flake has a `flake.overlays.default` output, it will be used as the default singular value for the `seal.defaults.nixpkgs.overlays` option.

 These options can be overridden by setting `integrate.systems`,